Shaance/hackernews-cli/README.md

 ## Usage

-- Use `cargo run -- [options]` to run directly from the project's root.
+- Use `cargo run` to run directly from the project's root.
+To provide  options run `cargo run -- [options]`
 - Or create the binary with `cargo install --path <your_path>` and then use `hn [OPTIONS]` as described below

 ```